JeungHongTay/SavetheBats-OIP/README.md

-# EcoNoctis Glasgow Website
+# EcoNoc Glasgow Website

-A website for the EcoNoctis Glasgow project - addressing light pollution effects on bat populations in Glasgow parks.
+A website for the EcoNoc Glasgow project - addressing light pollution effects on bat populations in Glasgow parks.

 ## Project Overview